ggreer/geoff.greer.fm/_posts/2016-05-14-interesting-tech-that-is-just-around-the-corner.md

 - Predictions
 ---

-When talking about near-future technologies, much hype surrounds stuff like self-driving cars and [CRISPR](https://en.wikipedia.org/wiki/CRISPR).
-But few people are paying attention to things that are both closer to fruition and more likely to be brought to market.
+When talking about near-future technologies, much of the discussion surrounds stuff like self-driving cars and [CRISPR](https://en.wikipedia.org/wiki/CRISPR).
+Rarely do people notice the more modest things that are both closer to fruition and more likely to be brought to market.
+Allow me to provide some examples.

 ## VR with Eye Tracking